A tentative statement about the relationship between two or more variables.

 Any measurable conditions, events, characteristics, or behaviors that are controlled or observed in a study.

-Describes the actions or operations that will be used to measure or control a variable.
+A definition that describes the actions or operations that will be made to measure or control a variable.

-A condition or event that an experimenter manipulates in order to see its impact on another variable.
+In an experiment, a condition or event that an experimenter varies in order to see its impact on another variable.
+(Administer some special treatment to cause change).

-The variable that is thought to be affected by manipulation of the independent variable.
+In an experiment, the variable that is thought to be affected by the manipulation of the independent variable.
+(Measure the variable of interest in which we expect to see change).

 Any variables other than the independent variable that seem likely to influence the dependent variable in a specific study.